01 of 26

 Install Nailhead Trim

 Give a simple dresser instant style by adding decorative nailhead trim.
 For straight-line designs, you can opt for easy-to-install nailhead-trim strips.
-Even better, use individual upholstery nails to create a shape — like this lovely design by Girl in the Garage that spans the drawer fronts.Continue to 5 of 26 below.
+Even better, use individual upholstery nails to create a shape.
+This lovely nailhead vanity design by Girl in the Garage that spans the drawer fronts.Continue to 5 of 26 below.

 05 of 26